 What did you do before creating your distillery and gins?
-Andy is a professional actor and has been for 25 years.
-He has toured all round the UK and beyond, working mainly in theatre but also on the small screen.
+Andy is a professional actor and has been for 25+ years.
+He has toured all around the UK and beyond, working mainly in theatre but also on the small screen.
 Zoe started her work career as a special paint finisher before moving to Japan, just for a year, to be an English teaching assistant.
 The year turned into 7 and Japan turned into South Korea, where she met Andy who was performing at Seoul National Theatre with Shakespeare’s Globe Theatre!
 What made you decide to start a distillery?
 When we started compounding for fun, we realised we enjoyed bolder flavours that we couldn't generally find in other gins.
 We could also see potential for us to spend more time in the beautiful county we live in, rather than having to work away.
-Once we looked into it as a business we found that we could fit a small (25 litre) still in one of our garden sheds, thus keeping start-up costs low, and so we decided to go for it!
-Can you tell us more about the distillery and distillation?
+Once we looked into it as a business, we realised that we could fit a small (25 litre) still in one of our garden sheds, thus keeping start-up costs low, and so we decided to go for it!
+Can you tell us more about the distillery and your distillation processes?
 We started in our 7x7ft shed in our garden.
-Having two sheds gave us the name as the still went into Shed 1.
-Now, we have moved to a 100x20ft former calf shed, just across the road.
-The still has also increased in size to 100 litres.
-We found that our recipes work best by starting with a full compound gin which we filter, then distill in a traditional-style pot still.
-This produces the bigger, bolder flavours we desire.
+Having two sheds gave us the name as the still went into Shed One.
+We moved to The Old Calf Shed, 100x20ft, just across the road on Ulverston’s Auction Mart in 2019.
+Our traditional-style pot still is 100 litres and we don’t have any plans to increase in size.
+We found that our recipes work best by starting with a full compound gin which we filter, then distil.
+This produces the bigger, bolder flavours we’ve become known for.
+Since beginning with gin, we’re now creating and distilling botanical vodkas, plus our traditional strength gin elixir.
+As well as using traditional botanicals, we also incorporate locally grown and foraged botanicals in many of our creations.
+With these different types of botanicals we’ve also adapted the way we distil some of the spirits in order to make the most of more delicate, softer notes.
 What can visitors expect when they come to the distillery for a tour or gin experience?
-They can expect a welcome G&T in a relaxed atmosphere.
+On our Tour & Tastings they can expect a welcome Shed One tipple in a relaxed atmosphere.
 We’ll show visitors the distillery and talk about the process and our story.
-Then, we’ll take them into the visitor bar.
-Nowadays, we are producing 6 premium gins and 2 full strength, traditional liqueurs.
-Depending on the time of year, there will always be a minimum of 5 gins available to taste and discuss.
-What have been the biggest achievements so far?
+Then, it’s back into our stylish and relaxing bar.
+There are always at least 5 gins and vodkas available to taste and discuss, then guests can choose their favourite for a second tipple.
+We keep public groups to around 15.
+It makes it more personal and gives everyone a chance to ask questions.
+For our Make Your Own Spirit Experiences, we have a maximum of 6 stills so that guests are guided through every part.
+It’s a good 4 hours of tour, chat, guidance and giggles!
+While everyone’s spirit is being distilled, we serve scones and sweet treats.
+You can choose to create your own gin or botanical vodka.
+This experience won Cumbria Tourism’s Experience of the year in 2022, and went on to win Silver at the Visit England Excellence Awards in 2023.
+Regarding sweet treats...
+Zoe has created a botanical-inspired Afternoon G&Tea (with Distillery Tour).
+Using botanicals found in our spirits, our scones and sweet treats include coriander, cardamom, lime, rose, meadowsweet and more.
+It’s all gluten-free and vegetarian.
+Zoe tweaks the menu depending on the season and ginspiration.
+Shed One is available for various private events, including weddings and elopements!
+We, Andy and Zoe, are always on hand to host, with the help of our small Shedders team.

 Comments are closed.